-The first in a series of four reading and writing courses.
-For non-native speakers of English at the advanced-beginner level.
-Students are introduced to the process of writing (planning, writing, editing, rewriting), in the context of one-paragraph essays.
+The first in a series of five reading and writing courses for non-native speakers of English at the beginning level.
+Students learn basics of writing English sentences and are also introduced to the basics of the writing process (planning, writing, editing, rewriting), as they progress from sentences to single-paragraphs, written in narrative style.
 Writing mechanics and spelling are also stressed.
-Reading assignments provide support for the writing projects while enabling students to improve their reading comprehension, speed and vocabulary.
+Reading assignments provide support for the writing projects, while enabling students to develop their reading comprehension and expand their vocabulary.